Can I Keep My House In Stockton?

 Our Attorneys Can Help You Review All Your Options

 To speak with a lawyer about how to prevent foreclosure by filing bankruptcy, contact Bird & Van Dyke.
-We have offices in Tracy (209-390-8834) and Stockton (209-390-8877).
+Call our office in Stockton at 209-390-8877.
 Foreclosure defense attorneys at Bird & Van Dyke, Inc. – A Professional Law Corporation can address all relevant issues that pertain to your situation and advise you on how to act to protect your home.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.